yourbasic/api/README.md

 - Permissions: private and commercial use, modification, distribution.
 - Conditions: license and copyright notice.
-- Limitations: liablility and warranty.
+- Limitations: liability and warranty.

 It's also easy to apply: you add a single file to the top directory of your repo.